Newport Beach Child Endangerment Attorney

 When facing child endangerment charges, one of the most important decisions you need to make is whether to hire a criminal defense attorney.
 An experienced lawyer can help people who have made a mistake or exercised poor judgment, and those who have been wrongfully accused.

-As former prosecutors, our Newport Beach child endangerment defense lawyers have a comprehensive understanding of both sides of the courtroom and the necessary trial experience to obtain the most favorable outcomes for our clients.
+As former prosecutors, our Newport Beach child endangerment attorneys have a comprehensive understanding of both sides of the courtroom and the necessary trial experience to obtain the most favorable outcomes for our clients.
 Check out our case results and read our client testimonials to learn more about our knowledgeable and compassionate legal services.

 The Right Lawyers.
 The Right Results.
 Make the Right Choice.TM